-How To Help Your Team with Burnout
+How To Prevent Team Burnout

-When it comes to burnout, the best course of action is always data-driven decision-making.
+When it comes to team burnout, the best course of action is always data-driven decision-making.
 The ActivTrak platform offers a streamlined burnout solution that gives managers the insights they need to make effective changes to their work environment and eliminate team burnout.

 Our burnout risk analysis feature analyzes workload balance, and includes in-depth data on working hours, utilization summaries, and employee productivity trends so you can pinpoint who is at risk of burnout and needs more support.
 This visibility allows managers to recognize early signs of burnout before they spread, identify the root causes of burnout, and swiftly make changes to address the issues.

 With the ActivTrak approach, managers will be able to better understand productivity and employee engagement trends for their teams, whether they are in a remote, in-person, or hybrid work environment.
 ActivTrak also enables managers to become effective coaches for their employees, arming them with the data-driven insights they need to check in effectively with their burnt-out team members and build the right path forward.
 Team members can also gain insight into their own work habits and collaborate with their managers to prevent or mitigate team burnout together.